mubparekh/MS-Computer-Science-Independent-Research-Study/README.md

 # MS-Computer-Science-Independent-Research-Study

 Project Topic:
-Multiple Protein Network Alignment Using Pair-wise IBNAL Aligner
+Multiple Protein Network Alignment Using Pair-wise Aligner

 Abstract:
 Protein-protein interaction and their networks solve the problem of ﬁnding biological correspondences between species through their PPI network alignment.
-IBNAL is a cliquebased index network aligner which ﬁnds conserved network patterns accross pairs of networks.
+The pair-wise aligner that we have used in this research is a cliquebased index network aligner which ﬁnds conserved network patterns accross pairs of networks.
 We present a global network alignment of multiple protein networks using IBNAL pair-wise aligner.
 Our algorithm presents four novel multiple alignment ways based on the number of cliques and nodes present in the networks to be aligned- Ascending and Descending sequence alignment, Consecutive network alignment and High-low network alignment.
 Our results conﬁrm that ascending alignment of the networks which are aligned from highest number of cliques to lowest number of cliques produces a better aligner than other alignment ways.
 Using our results we also show that as the number of alignment pair increases the quality of resulting alignment decreases. *For more information please refer the research paper*

 Java Algorithm:
 Multiple network aligner is an extension to IBNAL pair-wise aligner.
 My algorithm aligns multiple protein networks (undirected graphs) in four different ways. *Pseudocode can be refered from the research paper*